 - When you turn in your application you will also need to turn in a certificate from the International Office confirming the duration of your stay abroad.
 If you are not participating in an exchange program, please contact Laura Hope in order to receive a certificate and send her an e-mail with your letter of acceptance from the host institution as well as your current certificate of enrollment from TU Dortmund University.

 - Transfer the social contribution (Semesterbeitrag) amount listed on the application for your specific leave of absence reason.
 If you transfer the amount after the re-registration deadline ("Rückmeldefrist"), please note the late fee on the application.

 - For study abroad: Select the reason "Studium an einer ausländischen Hochschule" and also turn in a certficate about the duration from the International Office.

-- For an internship abroad: Select the reason "Praktika" and turn in a copy of your work contract (in German or English) as well as a certificate from your faculty confirming the duration and the necessity of the internship.
+- For an internship abroad: Select the reason "Praktika" and turn in a copy of your work contract (in German or English) as well as a certificate from your department confirming the duration and the necessity of the internship.